kippulainen04/kippulainen04/README.md

-- 👋 Hi, I’m @nhanphan 👨🏻‍🔬full-time & 👨🏻‍💻 part-time
+- 👋 Hi, I’m @nhanphan 👨🏻‍🔬 & 👨🏻‍💻
 - 👀 I’m interested in full-stack developer
-- 💪 I work by day and code by night
+- 💪 I work/study by day and code by night
 - 🌱 I’m currently learning coding at home
 - 💞️ I’m looking to collaborate on a few side projects
 - 📫 How to reach me: Either by email or here